 The locomotive was gifted/purchased from APCM in 1971 to work on the Middleton Railway.

 It was in service on the Middleton Railway for four years before being withdrawn for an overhaul.
-The overhaul did not commence until 2001 and is still ongoing.
+The overhaul did not commence until 2001 and was only completed in early 2021.

 In 2018 the Middleton Railway announced that they had raised enough funds to complete the overhaul of the locomotive.